Territorial evolution of the British Empire

+At its territorial peak in 1920, the British Empire controlled a total area of over 35,500,000 km2 or more than 26% of the Earth's land (excluding Antarctica), the largest empire in the world.
+At this point, the empire's population was over 449 million.
+The United Kingdom had about 120 colonies throughout its history, the most colonies in the world; the French colonial empire came second with about 80 colonies.

 Governance

-The British Empire refers to the possessions, dominions, and dependencies under the control of the Crown.
+The British Empire comprised the dominions, colonies, protectorates, mandates, and other territories ruled or administered by the United Kingdom and its predecessor states.
 In addition to the areas formally under the sovereignty of the British monarch, various "foreign" territories were controlled as protectorates; territories transferred to British administration under the authority of the League of Nations or the United Nations; and miscellaneous other territories, such as the condominium of Anglo-Egyptian Sudan.
 The natures of the administration of the Empire changed both by time and place, and there was no uniform system of government in the Empire.

 Colonies

 Colonies were territories that were intended to be places of permanent settlement, providing land for their settlers.
 The Crown claimed absolute sovereignty over them, although they were not formally part of the United Kingdom itself.
 Generally, their law was the common law of England together with whatever British Acts of Parliament were also applied to them.
 Over time, a number of colonies were granted "responsible government", making them largely self-governing.